 Repeated infusion during extended duration therapy regimens, even with adequate teat end preparation and sanitation, can result in elevated somatic cell counts and/or clinical mastitis, which can result in animal death.
 If acute clinical mastitis or other clinical signs of illness develop during extended duration therapy with PIRSUE, discontinue therapy immediately and contact your veterinarian.

-1. Milk taken from animals during treatment and for 36 hours after the last treatment must not be used for food.
+1. Milk taken from animals during treatment and for 36 hours after the last treatment must not be used for food regardless of treatment duration.